JonathanWilbur/mueller-report/volume1.md

 [^827]: Luff 1/30/18 302, at 6; Landrum 2/27/18 302, at 4-5.
 [^828]: Luff 1/30/18 302, at 6; Landrum 2/27/18 302 at 4-5.
 [^829]: Landrum 2/27/18 302, at 5.
-[^830]: sessions 1/17/18 302, at 23. sessions also noted that ambassadors came to him for information about Trump and hoped he would pass along information to Trump. sessions 1/17118 302, at 23-24.
+[^830]: sessions 1/17/18 302, at 23.
+Sessions also noted that ambassadors came to him for information about Trump and hoped he would pass along information to Trump.
+Sessions 1/17118 302, at 23-24.
 [^831]: sessions 1/17/18 302, at 23; Luff 1/30/18 302, at 6; Landrum 2/27 / l 8 302, at 5.
 [^832]: Luff 1/30/18 302, at 5; Landrum 2/27/18 302, at 4.
 [^833]: Luff 1/30/18 302, at 5.